Shahriar-Mahmud-Rakib/Amazon-Clone/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request..